IvoSteimanis/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a postdoc in the research group of Sustainable Use of Natural Resources at Marburg University.
-My main research interest lies in the behavioral impacts of climate change.
+I wrote my disseration on the behavioral impacts of climate change.
 How does the prospect displacement affect people's pro-social behavior?
 How do people assess the impact and risk of sea-level rise impacts?
 How do they plan to adapt?
-Do they plan to migrate abroad?
+Do people intend to stay, move internally or even abroad?
-To get a grasp on these questions, I go to the field and use a combination of experimental methods, surveys and focus group discussion with people that are strongly affected by rising sea-levels.
-So far, I have conducted research with people living on low-lying atolls in Solomon Islands and in two of the most affected coastal regions in Bangaldesh (Ganges Delta) and Vietnam (Mekong Delta).
+In my research I use a combination of experimental methods, surveys and focus group discussion to learn from people with relevant experiences.
+I have first hand experience in conducting research in the Pacific (Solomon Islands), Sub-Saharan Africa (Namibia) and South-East Asia (Bangladesh, Vietnam).
+Currently I am working on a project that explores, through various lenses, the long-term effects of a terminated asset-building PES project in Mozambique.